 Use Cases

-Set-up: You upload an entire data set and want to perform a series of quality control steps on your data
+Set-up: You upload an entire data set and want to perform name matching against the World Register of Marine Species

 How to